jraillard/parkndeploy/doc/step1_deploy_backend.md

 output appServiceName string = app.name // Export the App Service name for deployment
 ```

-Well done friends, our bicep project is ready to be run, let's continue with our CD pipeline :eyes:.
+Well done friends, our bicep project is ready to be run, let's continue with our CD pipeline. :eyes:

 ## Create infrastructure deployment pipeline

-Pipelines in Github are creating with GitHub Action tool.
+Pipelines in Github are created with GitHub Action tool.

-What a better way to understand the main concepts (workflows, events, jobs, actions) than read the official [getting started first page](https://docs.github.com/actions/about-github-actions/understanding-github-actions) ? :eyes:
+What a better way to understand the main concepts (workflows, events, jobs, actions) than read the official [getting started first page](https://docs.github.com/actions/about-github-actions/understanding-github-actions) ? :mag:

 Seems clear ?
 Then look at our first version of the `.github/workflows/deploy-infra-and-apps.yml` file will be using for our entire workshop :